-Peover Superior Parish Council (or OPPC) provides democratic representation for Parish residents, especially in dealings with Cheshire East Council.
+Peover Superior & Snelson Parish Council (or PSSP) provides democratic representation for Parish residents, especially in dealings with Cheshire East Council.

-OPPC has a complement of 8 elected Councillors and employs the services of a Parish Clerk (see Who’s Who).
+PSSP has a complement of 11 elected Councilors and employs the services of a Parish Clerk (see Who’s Who).
 The Council liaises with Cheshire East Council, with the Village Hall Management Committee, and with other groups in the Parish.

-The Council receives details of Village Planning Applications (and subsequent decisions) from Cheshire East Council, and is invited to make comments on these Applications.
+The Council receives details of both Over Peover and Snelson Village’s Planning Applications (and subsequent decisions) from Cheshire East Council, and is invited to make comments on these Applications.

-The Parish Council is funded directly by residents of Over Peover, via precept from Cheshire East (total £10,000 per annum in 2014/2015).
-Councillors receive no salary, the Clerk receives an annual fee, and payments of disbursements and expenses are subject to approval and minute during OPPC meetings.
+The Parish Council is funded directly by residents of Over Peover and Snelson, via precept from Cheshire East.
+Councilors receive no salary, the Clerk receives an annual fee, and payments of disbursements and expenses are subject to approval and minuted during PSSP meetings.
 The Council managed funds and disbursements for the 2006-2011 Parish Plan activities. further details of the parish finances can be found on the Parish Council finance page.

 Members are required to comply with a Code of Conduct and the Council’s Standing Orders.

-Meetings are held 10 times per year, currently in Over Peover Village Hall on Stocks Lane, usually starting at 19:45 on the last Tuesday of the month (no meeting August or December).
+Meetings are held 10 times per year, currently in Over Peover Village Hall on Stocks Lane, usually starting at 5pm on the second Tuesday of the month (no meetings in August or December).

 Meetings are open to the press and public.
 Please confirm meeting arrangements, venue and agenda on this website or via noticeboards.

-The Village annual meeting usually takes place to follow the March Parish Council meeting (PC meeting 19:00-20:00, annual meeting starts at 20:00)
+The Village annual meeting usually takes place to follow the March Parish Council meeting.

 Residents may raise items of concern by prior notice via the Clerk.

-Please check meeting agenda notices for start time and venue (see Meeting Dates & Agendas on this website, and the main OPPC noticeboard in the Village).
+Please check meeting agenda notices for start time and venue (see Meeting Dates & Agendas on this website, and the main PSSP noticeboard in the Village).

 Minutes of Meetings and Council Information

-Agendas are displayed on the Village Noticeboards and the Minutes are displayed in the Parish Council section of this website.
+Agendas and Minutes are displayed in the Parish Council section of this website.

 The Parish Council publishes information according to its Freedom of information under the Model Publication Scheme for public bodies.